How to Write a Press Release for an Event

 Use this section to set the scene and sell the experience.
 By the end of the body copy, the journalist and your target market should know exactly what to expect if they buy a ticket/register for a place.

-A good example of body copy can be found in this press release by The Disruptive Creative Agency.
+A good example of body copy can be found in a press release by The Disruptive Creative Agency.
 Announcing a 4D immersive event.
 They’ve taken a quirky approach with their copy and it builds tension but doesn’t give everything away.

 ‘Spirits are awoken, and nightmares are realised as you embark on your battle through 12 rooms of sheer torture.
 These are YOUR darkest fears so prepare to take centre stage in scenes reminiscent of Hollywood’s most terrifying films where you become the victim… are you brave enough to step inside?